 - Once you have your presentation put together, rehearse it a few times.
 If possible, ask a friend or someone else to watch your presentation and give you feedback.
 Don’t over-rehearse.
 Your presentation should be a story about you.
 Know clearly what you will present, but you don’t need to try to memorize word for word what you will say.

 - Based on the feedback you receive from others and your own experience, make any needed changes to the presentation.

-- You do not need to cover every year that you have attended SHS.
-Any part of your time here at the school may be included.
+- You should not cover every year that you have attended SHS.
+However, any part of your time here at the school may be included.

 - You should dress nicely for your presentation.
 This is a formal presentation, and you should treat it as such.

-- A computer cart and projector or Activboard will be available for you.
-You should bring your presentation on a thumb drive.
-However, you must you have made arrangements ahead of time if you will be using a Mac or any other technology in your presentation.
+- A computer display and adapter will be available for you.
+You should bring your presentation on a thumb drive and save it to One Drive.
+You must you have made arrangements ahead of time if you will be using a Mac or any other technology in your presentation.

 - You may invite family members and teachers to your presentation (including siblings who attend SHS).
 Please make sure to invite teachers as early as possible and understand that they may not be able to attend all of the presentations to which they are invited.
 You must also let the school know at least two days in advance if you plan to have more than 6 people attend your presentation.